 into Spool 1, which is built locally on the AMPs.

-How can we improve our example query?
-We have to improve the estimations for the retrieving step.
+How can we enhance our query?
+We need to improve the estimations for retrieval.

 Below is an example of how the query could be rewritten.
 The optimized query allows the Optimizer to use the collected statistics on column CustomerType, and as a consequence, the retrieving step evaluates to “low confidence.”
 The estimated number of selected rows reflects reality: